 Instead, make a note of the domain name under CHANGE CNAME TO as we will be referring to this as your CNAME throughout this training.
 Click Close.

 Test your WAF-as-a-Service API Application

-The "Updating Configuration” message indicates your application is being provisioned In most cases, this will take less than a minute, but could take up to five minutes.
+The "Updating Configuration” message indicates your application is being provisioned.
+In most cases, this will take less than a minute, but could take up to five minutes.
 Click OK